CodeOOf/sysml-cloud-framework/docs/CONTRIBUTING.md

 >
 > **Workflow reminder**: Edit `docs/` (version-controlled source) and `sysml/` (triggers regeneration).
 Don't edit `publication/` (auto-generated).
 Run `make docs && make pdf` to regenerate published artifacts.

 Thank you for your interest in contributing!
-This document outlines the process for contributing to the SysML Cloud Platform project.
+This document outlines the process for contributing to the SysML Cloud Framework project.

 ## Getting Started